 A range of environmental games, using all the children's senses, can be played to help them explore and appreciate the natural world.
 Games include, 'Bat and Moth', 'The Un-nature Trail', 'Meet a Tree' and 'Pond Life'.
-Choose from a variety of topics to suit your requirements.
+Choose from a variety of topics to suit your requirements and to cover aspects of the PSHE and Citizenship curriculum.

-Example Timetable for NWT Hickling Broad
+Example Timetable for

+NWT Hickling Broad